The University of Chicago Summer

 Residential

-• How Societies Work (or Don't)
+• How Societies Work (or Don't) - Session 1

-How Societies Work (or Don't)
+How Societies Work (or Don't) - Session 1

-How do societies work?
-Why do they so often seem to break down and fail?
-Should we even expect societies to “work” as cohesive entities, or should we assume that they are always rife with conflict, inequality and power struggles?
-In in this class, we will address these and other questions by taking a deep dive into different schools of social thought: materialism, which sees the production of goods and services as the force that shapes social organization; structural functionalism, which argues that society’s various parts work together to strengthen social cohesion; social action theory, which argues values, worldviews and social institutions (e.g. religion and family) shape individual activities; symbolic interactionism, which focuses on micro-relationships; and, finally, post-modernism, which avoids any over-arching theory of society.
-Through these explorations, we will also address topics such as race, class, gender, technology, capitalism and modernity.
-Our readings will include works by Karl Marx, Emile Durkheim, Max Weber, George Herbert Meade Michel Foucault, Pierre Bourdieu, Judith Butler and others.
+In in this class, we will address these and other questions by taking a deep dive into different schools of social thought: materialism, which sees the production of goods and services as the force that shapes social organization; structural functionalism, which argues that society’s various parts work together to strengthen social cohesion; social action theory, which argues values, worldviews and social institutions (e.g. religion and family) shape individual activities; performance theory, which focuses on micro-relationships; and, finally, post-modernism, which avoids any over-arching theory of society.

 Residential